On this page:

 Keep a copy of your invoice as you’ll need this to receive the discount.

-Important: You must provide the invoice to claim the rebate.
+Important: You must provide the receipt or invoice to claim the rebate.

 Choose an accredited provider from the list at the bottom of this page.
-Provide them with a copy of your invoice and a gas bill (issued within the past 3 months).
+Provide them with a copy of your invoice.

-The accredited provider will manage the paperwork and process your rebate for you.
+The accredited provider will manage the paperwork and process your discount for you.

 You can organise installation separately with a licensed tradesperson.